atomicadi/Chemical-kinetics_in-Fortran/FORT_CTST/README.md

   | I<sub>yx</sub> | I<sub>yy</sub> | I<sub>yz</sub> |
   | I<sub>zx</sub> | I<sub>zy</sub> | I<sub>zz</sub> |

 On the other hand, mod2_partition.f90 is the second module file which conatins the calculations of parition functions using the values of module file 1 and also the calculation of CSTST rate constant.
-The mother.f90 is the main file which gathered all the information by the user in input file (H_HBr.inp) and link all the files through the command and gives the executable file (TST).
+Beside that mother.f90 is the main file which gathered all the information by the user from the input file (H_HBr.inp) and link all the files through the command and gives the executable file (TST).
 And by typing a simple command (```./TST```) to run the executable file the result can be gererated.